 In order to produce annual health care estimates for calendar year 2014 based on the full MEPS sample data from the MEPS Panel 18 and Panel 19, the two panels are combined.
-More specifically, calendar year 2014 data collected in Rounds 3 through 5 for the MEPS Panel 18 sample are pooled with calendar year 2014 data from the first three rounds of data collection for the MEPS Panel 19 sample (the general approach is described below).
+More specifically, full calendar year 2014 data collected in Rounds 3 through 5 for the MEPS Panel 18 sample are pooled with data from the first three rounds of data collection for the MEPS Panel 19 sample (the general approach is described below).

 As mentioned above, all response rates discussed here are unweighted.
 To understand the calculation of MEPS response rates, some features related to MEPS data collection should be noted.
 When an RU is visited for a round of data collection, changes in RU membership are identified.
 Such changes include the formation of student RUs as well as other new RUs created when RU members from a previous round have moved to another location in the U.S. Thus, the number of RUs eligible for MEPS interviewing in a given round is determined after data collection is fully completed.
 The ratio of the number of RUs completing the MEPS interview in a given round to the number of RUs characterized as eligible to complete the interview for that round represents the "conditional" response rate for that round expressed as a proportion.
 It is "conditional" in that it pertains to the set of RUs characterized as eligible for MEPS for that round and thus is "conditioned" on prior participation rather than representing the overall response rate through that round.
-For example, in Table 3.1, for Panel 18 Round 2 the ratio of 7,402 (Row G) to 7,971 (Row F) multiplied by 100 represents the response rate for the round (92.9 percent when computed), conditioned on the set of RUs characterized as eligible for MEPS for that round.
+For example, in Table 3.1, for Panel 18, Round 2 the ratio of 7,402 (Row G) to 7,971 (Row F) multiplied by 100 represents the response rate for the round (92.9 percent when computed), conditioned on the set of RUs characterized as eligible for MEPS for that round.
 Taking the product of the percentage of the NHIS sample eligible for MEPS (Row A) with the product of the ratios for a consecutive set of MEPS rounds beginning with Round 1 produces the overall response rate through the last MEPS round specified.

 The overall unweighted response rate for the combined sample of Panel 18 and Panel 19 for 2014 was obtained by computing the products of the relative sample sizes and the corresponding overall panel response rates and then summing the two products.
 Panel 19 represents about 50.0 percent of the combined sample size while Panel 18 represents the remaining 50.0 percent.
-Thus, the combined response rate of 48.5 percent was computed as 0.500 times 48.6, the overall Panel 18 response rate through Round 5 plus 0.500 times 48.5, the overall Panel 19 response rate through Round 3 (using unrounded individual panel response rates for the computation, the overall response rate rounded to 48.5).
+Thus, the combined response rate of 48.5 percent was computed as 0.500 times 48.5, the overall Panel 19 response rate through Round 3 plus 0.500 times 48.6, the overall Panel 18 response rate through Round 5.